danielstrenger/FDEP/README.md

 # FDEP

 This package contains methods for investigating dependence in functional data.
+See the unpublished work

 Hörmann, S., & Strenger, D. (2024), "Measuring Dependence between a Scalar  Response and a Functional Covariate".

+for further details.

 ## Installation